-Cummulative growing area
+Cumulative growing area

 QA!
 Ask Sinh and Kofi if the figures for accumulated growing area and yield are correct (i.e. if there’s not an unikely outlayer).
 See annex 1

 Approximately, the total accumulated growing area, since 2000, of mutant crops in the 19 countries that participated in the online survey is 33,546 (in 1,000 ha).
-From the 14 countries with at least one mutant variety developed, Pakistan is the country with the largest cummulative growing area of mutant crops: 16,200 (thousand ha).
+From the 14 countries with at least one mutant variety developed, Pakistan is the country with the largest cumulative growing area of mutant crops: 16,200 (thousand ha).
 The second largest growing area is in China, followed by Thailand, Vietnam, and Indonesia.
-From the countries with at least 1 mutant variety reported, Sri Lanka and Malaysia are the ones with the smallest cummulative growing area, .04 and .2 (1,000 ha) respectively.
-The average cummulative growing area of mutant crops in the RCA countries is 2,396 (thousand ha).
-The chart below shows the total cummulative growing area of mutant varietiess since 2000 by country (eg. if a country had a growing area of 10 ha for 10 years would the graph shows 100 ha).
+From the countries with at least 1 mutant variety reported, Sri Lanka and Malaysia are the ones with the smallest cumulative growing area, 0.04 and 0.2 (1,000 ha) respectively.
+The average cumulative growing area of mutant crops in the RCA countries is 2,396 (thousand ha).
+The chart below shows the total cumulative growing area of mutant varieties since 2000 by country (e.g. if a country had a growing area of 10 ha for 10 years the graph would show 100 ha).

-Figure X. Total accumulated growing area of mutant crops since 2000 by contry
+Figure X. Total accumulated growing area of mutant crops since 2000 by country